bdesham/reading_time/README.md

 # reading_time

-A [Liquid](http://www.liquidmarkup.org/) filter to give you an estimate of how long a passage of text will take to read.
+A [Liquid](http://www.liquidmarkup.org/) filter to estimate how long a passage of text will take to read.

 ## Installation and usage